notthelewis/showcases/rust/blewis/CONSIDERATIONS.md

 - Could be a ton of branching logic in the decode routine
 - Some of the larger int types could encode/decode quite poorly on 32bit machines (i.e. u64, f64)
 - Array could be split into two different encoding formats.
-If the array is purely numerical and of the same type, a higher entropy encoding format could potentially be devised; using 3 of the padding bits to set
+If the array is purely numerical and of the same type, a higher entropy encoding format could potentially be devised; using 3 of the padding bits to set the type of the array and then the following two bytes for size.
+Then, each of the data messages could just be sent as they are

 ## Libraries